13 tips and tricks for better hearing this Christmas

 So how does this happen in real life?

 Well, it is easier said (typed) than done.
 However, it really isn’t all that difficult.
 The key is to try and follow these strategies where and when we can.
-Then we will go a long way to achieving our desired result — helping the hearing impaired individual to participate and feel connected at the Christmas gathering.
+Then we will go a long way to achieving our desired result — helping the person experiencing hearing loss to participate and feel connected at the Christmas gathering.

 Absolutely!
 Hearing aid technology has come a long way in the last few years.
 Below are just a few features that have improved in that time.
 These are features that help people make the most of hearing in social situations.

-This technology uses the 4 microphones available in a bilateral hearing aid fitting
+This technology uses the four microphones available in a bilateral hearing aid fitting

 By utilising multiple microphones, speech from 360 degrees is calculated and compared.
 The direction with the best signal-to-noise ratio is automatically selected.